LucasAndFlores/currency-exchange-fullstack-app/README.md

 ```

 #### Integration Tests
-If you previously ran the command `docker-compose up -d postgres-db-dev`, now execute `docker-compose stop postgres-db-dev` to halt the container.
+If you previously ran the command `docker-compose up -d postgres-db-dev`, now execute `docker stop postgres-db-dev` to halt the container.

 Copy your environment variables `EXTERNAL_API_TOKEN` and `EXTERNAL_API_URL` into the `.env.test` file.